pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.22) [29/08/2016] Chapter 3 rewritten and updated.**

+I have started the next iteration, with new mods.
+However, I am making the most of it by rescaling the images and correcting errors in the text.

+The chapter 3 has been rewritten, with downscaled images (a lot less weight in the final file) and with a new section, 3.11, about removing unused objects from the game.

 **(v0.21) [29/08/2016] New section about creating a merged patch.**

 I have written a new chapter (6; I moved previous chapter 6 to number 7) about creating a merged patch with the mod stack you have installed to that point.
 It is an important final step in every mod installation we are going to do.